Distributed GIS: Global System for Mobile Communications

 Global System for Mobile Communications (GSM) is a global standard for mobile phones around the world.
-Networks using the GSM system offer transmission of voice, data and messages in text and multimedia form and provide web, telenet, ftp, email services etc. over the mobile network.
+Networks using the GSM system offer transmission of voice, data, and messages in text and multimedia form and provide web, telenet, FTP, email services, etc., over the mobile network.
 Almost two million people are now using GSM.
-Five main standards of GSM exist: GSM 400, GSM 850, GSM 900, GSM-1800 (DCS) and GSM1900 (PCS).
-GSM 850 and GSM 1900 is used in North America, parts of Latin America and parts of Africa.
-In Europe, Asia and Australia GSM 900/1800 standard is used.
+Five main standards of GSM exist: GSM 400, GSM 850, GSM 900, GSM-1800 (DCS), and GSM1900 (PCS).
+GSM 850 and GSM 1900 are used in North America, parts of Latin America, and parts of Africa.
+In Europe, Asia, and Australia GSM 900/1800 standard is used.

 GSM consists of two components: the mobile radio telephone and Subscriber Identity Module.
 GSM is a cellular network, which is a radio network made up of a number of cells.
 For each cell, the transmitter (known as a base station) is transmitting and receiving signals.
 The base station is controlled through the Base Station Controller via the Mobile Switching Centre.

 For GSM enhancement General Packet Radio Service (GPRS), a packet-oriented data service for data transmission, and Universal Mobile Telecommunications System (UTMS), the Third Generation (3G) mobile communication system, technology was introduced.
 Both provide similar services to 2G, but with greater bandwidth and speed.

 Wireless Application Protocol

 Wireless Application Protocol (WAP) is a standard for the data transmission of internet content and services.
-It is a secure specification that allows users to access the information instantly via mobile phones, pagers, two-way radios, smartphones and communicators.
+It is a secure specification that allows users to access information instantly via mobile phones, pagers, two-way radios, smartphones, and communicators.
 WAP supports HTML and XML, and WML language, and is specifically designed for small screens and one-hand navigation without a keyboard.
-WML is scalable from two-line text displays up to the graphical screens found on smart phones.
+WML is scalable from two-line text displays up to the graphical screens found on smartphones.
 It is much stricter than HTML and is similar to JavaScript.

-Geotagging

-Geotagging is the process of adding geographical identification metadata to resources such as websites, RSS feed, images or videos.
-The metadata usually consist of latitude and longitude coordinates but may also include altitude, camera holding direction, place information and so on.
-Flickr website is one of the famous web services which host photos and provides functionality to add latitude and longitude information to the picture.
-The main idea is to use metadata related to pictures and photo collection.
-A geotag is simply a properly-formed XML tag giving the geographic coordinates of a place.
-The coordinates can be specified in latitude and longitude or in UTM (Universal Transverse Mercator) coordinates.

-The RDFIG Geo vocabulary from the W3C is the common basis for the recommendations.
-It supplies official global names for the latitude, longitude, and altitude properties.
-These are given in a system of coordinates known as "the WGS84 datum".
-A geographic datum specifies an ellipsoidal approximation to the Earth's surface; WGS84 is the most commonly used such datum.